bartoszgolek/NFlags/README.md

 #### Set flag
 Flag is an prefixed argument without value.
 It can be turned on or off.
-Flag abreviation can be also set.
+Flag abbreviation can be also set.
-There is also default value which will be inversed when flag will be passed as argument.
+There is also default value which will be negated when flag will be passed as argument.
 ```c#
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterFlag("flag", "f", "Flag description", true));
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterFlag("flag", "Flag description", false));